Macular Degeneration Facts & Statistics

 Macular degeneration is widespread.

-- The number of people living with macular degeneration today is similar to that of those who have all types of cancer.
+- The number of people living with macular degeneration is similar to that of those who have been diagnosed with all types of invasive cancers.

 - As many as 11 million people in the United States have some form of age-related macular degeneration.
 This number is expected to double to nearly 22 million by 2050.